JoanPeturPetersen/mongoflask-skeleton/README.md

 mongoflask-skeleton
 ===================

+NOTE: Not secure at the moment - working on the admin interface.

 A code skeleton for starting a flask web page with login/sessions using MongodDB as database for the users.

 Still work in progress, does not work fully yet...